 All the relationships described here are at the international level, but they can all be adapted to the local level in appropriate forms.

-A strong cooperation has been developed between Icmica and Imcs.
+• A strong cooperation has been developed between ICMICA and IMCS.
 This cooperation is essential for the survival of both movements.
-Icmica can provide continuity and support to Imcs members and conversely Imcs can provide a better understanding of developments in society and a stimulus for action.
+ICMICA can provide continuity and support to IMCS members and conversely, IMCS can provide a stimulus for action.

 Specialised Catholic Action Movements (Miacs)

-We share the same spirituality with the Miacs, but in different milieus: workers, rural people, independants, children.
+• We share the same spirituality with the Miacs, but in different milieus: workers, rural people, independents, and children.
 See the presentation of the Miacs.
-Most of these movements also exist at national and local level.
+Most of these movements also exist at a national and local level.
 This cooperation is very important, it strengthens us but also makes us aware that our way of thinking is not universal, but specific to a certain milieu.

 Civil society platforms